6 benefits of digital work instructions

 5. Automatic logging of every procedure executed

 Proceedix logs all data on executed procedures, inspections or checklists in a database that is fully accessible for the customer.
-You can verify the work your operators have been doing at any time and intervene if necessary.
+You can verify the work or a specific task your operators have been doing at any time and intervene if necessary.
 More importantly, these logs can also be used for audits or for investigating customer complaints.
 You’ll have access to every inspection detail from production or any end-of-line control.
 You’ll be able to prove who did what, when and with what kind of instructions.
 It is possible to attach pictures during the various checks of the product, so that you can show how it left your factory.
 In other words, compliance is guaranteed.

 Example of image explaining operator what to do and how.